conorbrooke77/Data-Science-ML-Project/README.md

     ```
     ![alt text](https://github.com/conorbrooke77/Data-Science-ML-Project/blob/main/Percentage-Sleep.png?raw=true)

-    Completely inaccurate or misunderstood data, as its highly unlikely to stay awake 94% of each day for a month
+    Completely inaccurate or misunderstood data, as its highly unlikely to stay awake 94% of each day for a month.
+    FitBit gives a better breakdown of how nighttime sleep pattern distrubution should look: [FitBit](https://blog.fitbit.com/sleep-stages-explained/)

 ### Data Processing Techniques